 - to ensure that the employee is appropriately equipped, e.g. safety or protection equipment, to handle materials or use dangerous machines safely.

-To find out more about what can be included in tendon injury at work claims and for an idea of the kind of compensation you could receive, please read on.
+To find out more about what can be included in tendon or ligament injury at work claims and for an idea of the kind of compensation you could receive, please read on.

 To help give you an idea of the kinds of compensation amounts awarded for people who have gotten a tendon injury at work, we have included a basic personal injury calculator table below.
 These are only examples of some type of tendon injury claims, and there are many more possible types.